What is a Virginia Registered Agent?

 A registered agent in Virginia can be:

 The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Virginia.
-This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional Idaho registered agent service.
+This can be your home address, the address of a family member, an accountant or attorney, the business address, or a professional registered agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents, however, exceptions are made for towns with fewer than 2,000 residents.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own registered agent in Virginia?
+Should you be your own registered agent in Virginia?

 Is a registered agent liable for the actions of the business?